 Charities that have failed to submit two Annual Information Statements

 - Submit an Annual Information Statement every year.
-This online statement is due within six months of the end of the charity's reporting period and is submitted using the ACNC Charity Portal.
+This Statement is due within six months of the end of the charity's reporting period and is submitted online in the ACNC Charity Portal.

 NOTICE OF INTENTION TO REVOKE CHARITY REGISTRATION (SHOW CAUSE NOTICE)

-This is a public notice of intention to revoke the registration of the charities listed below under s.35-10 of the Australian Charities and Not-for-profits Commission Act 2012 (Cth) (the Act).
+This is a public notice of my intention to revoke the registration of each of the charities listed below.

-As at 16 March 2018, the listed charities have at least two Annual Information Statements outstanding.
+As at 19 October 2020, each of the listed charities had at least two Annual Information Statements overdue.

-For assistance with the Annual Information Statement or to ask any questions about this notice, contact our Advice Services team on 13 22 62 or at firstname.lastname@example.org.
+For assistance with the Annual Information Statement or to ask any questions about this notice, contact us on 13 22 62 or in writing via our enquiry form.